cloudmesh-community/book/chapters/rest/swagger-spec.md

     as *true*; when the *in* has value other than *body*, a *type* field is required to specify the type of the parameter.

-    While the three root level fields mentioned above are required, in most cases we will also use other optional fields.
+    While the three root level fields mentioned previously are required, in most cases we will also use other optional fields.

 host